Australian Computer Society (ACS) Process & Charges

 • Cisco Certified Architect

-A candidate’s work experience should be at a professional ICT level and should stand against nominated occupation list in order to be assessed by ACS.
+Acandidate’ss work experience should be at a professional ICT level and should align with the nominated occupation list to be assessed by the ACS.

-Employment completed after skill assessment met date will only be counted as Skilled Employment.
-Work experience before skill assessment met date will not be counted.
+Employment completed after the skill assessment date will only be counted as Skilled Employment.
+Work experience before the skill assessment meeting date will not be considered.

-While applying for ACS assessment, 65% of job duties performed should closely match nominated occupation list (ANZSCO).
+When applying for the AAN CS assessment, 65% of the job duties performed should closely match the nominated occupation list (ANZSCO).

 Employment References